mattrussi/gitlab-com-runbooks/howto/subnet-allocations.md

 This document tracks the subnet allocation across multiple infrastructure projects related to GitLab.com.
-Any project that requires centralized monitoring should be configured to not overlap with the ops project so that they can be be peered together.
+Any project that requires centralized monitoring or maintenance from ops runners should be configured to not overlap with the gitlab-ops project for network peering.

 * This doc replaces the previous [tracking spreadsheet on google docs](https://docs.google.com/spreadsheets/d/1l-Oxx8dqHqGnrQ23iVP9XGYariFGPFDuZkqFj4KOe5A/edit#gid=0)
 * All environments listed on the [handbook environments page](https://about.gitlab.com/handbook/engineering/infrastructure/environments/) are covered here